- 1 What is a VPN?

 Most of them.
 It depends on the service provider as well, but generally, you can find one for:

 - Browsers – Chrome extension

 - Gaming Consoles

 As mentioned, not all VPNs are the same.
 They have different protocols, speed, and policies.
 Some are free and some are costly.
 You have to consider what is your main motivation for using a VPN and which VPN will best suit your needs.

 The price also varies if you pay monthly, annually, or every few years.

-If you need a simple VPN on occasion when you are at coffee shops and just need to check your email, there are several free options.
+If you need a simple VPN on occasion when you are at coffee shops and just need to check your email, there are several free VPN options.

 If you need to stream Netflix or get around China’s firewall for an extended period of time, you will need something more advanced.
 VPNs such as these can range from $3.99 a month – $12.99 a month.

-Now that You Know What VPN Is
+Now That You Know What VPN is

 By now, you should have a good grasp on the basics of what is a VPN, what does a VPN do, how does a VPN work.